-The extended stimulation ended 30 November after pumping inhibited brine in the well to prevent corrosion.
+The extended stimulation ended on 30 November after pumping inhibited brine in the well to prevent corrosion.
 The total volume pumped, including the inhibited brine, was 34 ML (215,000 bbl).
 The real-time seismic data collection continued until 18:00 on 4 December (ACDT).

-During this period, real-time monitoring was performed by Qcon with 2 seismologists in the field supported by 2 seismologists working from the Q-con office in Germany.
+During this period, real-time monitoring was performed by Q-con with two seismologists in the field supported by two seismologists working from the Q-con office in Germany.
 Remote access from the German offices was provided by satellite link.